Moorland Medical CentreDyson HouseRegent StreetLeek, Staffordshire, ST13 6LUTel: 01538 399008

 If you have had high blood pressure that is now controlled by medication, this clinic will also routinely monitor your blood pressure and health.
 This clinic is run by a Practice Nurse and a Health Care Support Worker.

 We have a blood pressure machine situated in the waiting room and would like to invite any of our patients to use this.
 It is very simple and full instructions are on the machine.
 It will print the results which you can then hand to a member of staff who will update your medical records.
-We have also erected a screen for privacy.

 This clinic monitors your current asthma treatment and gives advice on new asthma treatments.
 It also offers advice on inhaler use and peak flow monitoring.
-There is a new breathing test, called spirometry, which may also be performed to assess how well your lungs function.

 This clinic is run by a Practice Nurse.